After completion of this chapter, the physical therapist should be able to do the following:

 Systems Approach to Movement

 The premise of this chapter and the chapter that follows is that impairment-based, highly specialized motion assessment is far too limiting, and predisposes practitioners to errors in professional judgment.
 It is too narrow an approach, which focuses on small, discrete pieces of an integrated functional task or movement.
 The alternative of a more functional, comprehensive movement screen is vitally important for understanding human function and identifying impairments and dysfunctional movement patterns that diminish the quality of function.
-In many cases, weakness or tightness ...
+In many cases, weakness ...